 The Eindhoven University of Technology (TU/e) has the following vacancy

-The PhD student position is available in the section Mechanics of Materials, and will be supervised by dr. Hans van Dommelen and prof. Leon Govaert.
+The postdoc position is available in the section Mechanics of Materials and will be supervised by prof. Marc Geers and dr. Hans van Dommelen.

 The research activities of the section Mechanics of Materials concentrate on the fundamental understanding of various macroscopic problems in materials processing, forming and application, which emerge from the physics and the mechanics of the underlying material microstructure.
 The main challenge is the accurate prediction of mechanical properties of materials with complex microstructures, with a direct focus on industrial needs.
 The thorough understanding and modelling of ‘unit’ processes that can be identified in the complex evolving microstructure is thereby a key issue.
 The section has a unique research infrastructure, both from an experimental and computational perspective.